VladimirMarkelov/todo_lib/README.md

 Makes all todos from `ids` list that are incomplete completed.

 Special case: recurrent todos which contain due date and/or threshold date.
 They are marked completed, and a new todos are created with their due and threshold dates moved to the next date in the future.
+But if a recurrent todo includes a tag `until` and its value less than the calculated due date for a new todo, a new todo is not created.

 ##### Remove completion mark from a todo